tommyettinger/jdkgdxds/README.md

-There is an optional dependency, [jdkgdxds-interop](https://github.com/tommyettinger/jdkgdxds_interop), that provides code to transfer libGDX data structures to and from jdkgdxds data structures, and more importantly, to store any`*` jdkgdxds classes using libGDX's `Json` class. `*`Any, only because IdentityMap and IdentityOrderedMap don't make sense to serialize.
+There is an optional dependency, [jdkgdxds-interop](https://github.com/tommyettinger/jdkgdxds_interop), that provides code to transfer libGDX data structures to and from jdkgdxds data structures, and more importantly, to store any`*` jdkgdxds classes using libGDX's `Json` class. `*`Any, only because `IdentityMap` and `IdentityOrderedMap` don't make sense to serialize, while `HolderSet` and `HolderOrderedSet` can't be serialized easily because their behavior depends on a `Function`.
+For historical reasons, jdkgdxds-interop also can serialize classes from digital and juniper.

 ## Updating to 1.0.1